Managing Microsoft 365 endpoints

 Change management for Microsoft 365 IP addresses and URLs

-When a change is published that requires you to act because an IP address or URL was added, you should expect to receive 30 days notice from the time we publish the change until there's an Microsoft 365 service on that endpoint.
+When a change is published that requires you to act because an IP address or URL was added, you should expect to receive 30 days notice from the time we publish the change until there's a Microsoft 365 service on that endpoint.
 This is reflected as the Effective Date.
-Although we aim for this notification period, it may not always be possible due to operational, support, or security requirements.
+Although we aim for this notification period, it might not always be possible due to operational, support, or security requirements.
 Changes that don't require immediate action to maintain connectivity, such as removed IP addresses or URLs or less significant changes, don't include advance notification.
-In these instances, no Effective Date will be provided.
+In these instances, no Effective Date is provided.
 Regardless of what notification is provided, we list the expected service active date for each change.

 Change notification using the Web Service

 You can use the Microsoft 365 IP Address and URL Web Service to get change notification.
 We recommend you call the /version web method once an hour to check the version of the endpoints that you're using to connect to Microsoft 365.
 If this version changes when compared to the version that you have in use, then you should get the latest endpoint data from the /endpoints web method and optionally get the differences from the /changes web method.
 It isn't necessary to call the /endpoints or /changes web methods if there hasn't been any change to the version you found.

 For more information, see Microsoft 365 IP Address and URL Web Service.

 The Microsoft 365 IP Address and URL Web Service provide an RSS feed that you can subscribe to in Outlook.
 There are links to the RSS URLs on each of the Microsoft 365 service instance-specific pages for the IP addresses and URLs.
 For more information, see Microsoft 365 IP Address and URL Web Service.

 Change notification and approval review using Power Automate